Australia 19-24 Scotland: Second tour win for Gregor Townsend's side

 |Tries: Taylor, Russell, Watson Cons: Russell 3, Pens: Tonks

-Scotland moved up to fourth in the world rankings with a fabulous victory over Australia in Sydney.
+Scotland produced a stunning display to secure a fabulous victory over Australia in Sydney.

 Duncan Taylor and Finn Russell scored first-half tries for the visitors, with Israel Folau replying twice.